About Timatis Maps

 Subscriptions

-A subscription gives you access to vector tiles, fonts, map icons and other style files.
-Timatis Maps currently offers three subscription plans S, M and L. They include different request quotas but are otherwise identical in regards to their functionality.
+A base map subscription gives you access to vector tiles, fonts, map icons and other style files.
+A POI subscription enables place lookups and searching for places.
+Subscriptions are independent of each other.
+Timatis Maps currently offers three plans within each subscription: S, M and L. They include different request quotas but are otherwise identical in regards to their functionality.
 Pricing information can be found directly on our home page.

 Changing your subscription

-You can upgrade or downgrade your subscription at any time.
+You can upgrade or downgrade your subscriptions at any time.
 Changes take effect at the start of the next billing period.
 Your current request quota remains unchanged until then.

-Click "Manage plans" to go to our customer portal, hosted by Stripe Inc., to change your subscription.
-You can also update your payment information and view your invoices there.
+Click "Switch plan" to go to our customer portal, hosted by Stripe Inc., to change your subscription plan.

 Cancellation

-You can cancel your subscription at any time and still retain full access until the end of the billing period.
+You can cancel your subscriptions at any time and still retain full access until the end of the billing period.
 Canceled subscriptions can be resumed within this time.
-Click the "Manage plans" button of your account page to visit the customer portal where you can cancel your subscription.
+Click the "Cancel subscription" button of the subscription you want to cancel to visit the customer portal where you can cancel your subscription.

 Additional requests

-If you are close to exceeding your request quota, you can buy extra requests in batches of 200,000.
+If you are close to exceeding your request quota, you can buy extra requests.
 These only apply to the current billing period and do not roll over.
 Your subscription plan is not affected.
-Click "Get extra requests" on your account page to visit the payment page, hosted by Stripe Inc., where you can complete the transaction.
+Click "Get extra requests" on your subscription tab to visit the payment page, hosted by Stripe Inc., where you can complete the transaction.
 When returning to your account page, the extra requests will be shown in your SUBSCRIPTIONS section.